jarecoo/practice/notes.md

 - “Like bluebonnets in the spring, We're only here for a little while.
 It's beautiful and bittersweet, So make the most of every mile” - “Bluebonnets in the Spring” Aaron Watson
 - “You get what you deserve.
 Instead of being a good person today, you choose instead to become one tomorrow.” -Marcus Aurelius, Meditations, 8.22; The Daily Stoic, p.156
 - “‘I don’t complain about the lack of time…what little I have will go far enough.
 Today — this day — will achieve what no tomorrow will fail to speak about.
 I will lay siege to the gods and shake up the world.’
 Today, not tomorrow, is the day that we can start to be good.” -Seneca, Medea, 423-425 (The Daily Stoic, p.156)
-- “Infinitely swift is the flight of time, as those see more clearly who are looking backwards.
-For when we are intent on the present, we do not notice it, so gentle is the passage of time's precipitous flight” - Seneca, Moral Letters, 49.2 (The Daily Stoic, p.157)
-- “As {Seneca} says, by pouring ourselves fully and intentionally into the present, it ‘gentle[s] the passing of time’s precipitous flight.’”
-TDS p.157
 - Pause to look around before it’s behind you -hiking adage
 - “I have realized that the past and future are real illusions, that they exist in the present, which is what there is and all there is.” - Alan Watts
 - “We are living in a culture entirely hypnotized by the illusion of time, in which the so-called present moment is felt as nothing but an infinitesimal hairline between an all-powerfully causative past and an absorbingly important future.
 We have no present.
 Our consciousness is almost completely preoccupied with memory and expectation.
 We do not realize that there never was, is, nor will be any other experience than present experience.
 We are therefore out of touch with reality.
 We confuse the world as talked about, described, and measured with the world which actually is.” - Alan Watts